-It’s every parent’s wish for their child to be healthy and normal, and being told otherwise by a teacher, doctor, or a bystander can be quite a shock.
-I always thought my son was a pretty normal child except for his tantrums (which I thought were quite the norm for kids, right?).
+It’s every parent’s wish for their child to be healthy and normal.
+Being told otherwise by a teacher, doctor, or a bystander can be quite a shock.
+I always thought my son was a pretty normal child except for his tantrums (quite the norm for kids, right?).
 He goes to preschool, and except for the occasional quarrel with his classmates, there is nothing to indicate he has a learning disability.
-However, he was recently flagged out in class for odd behaviour and subsequently diagnosed with mild autiss.
+However, he was recently flagged out in class for odd behaviour and subsequently diagnosed with mild autism.

 (See also: My Child has Autism.
 Now What?)

 Having a child with autism has opened my eyes to how society views people with invisible disabilities.
-It is a bit unfair to point a finger at the average person and insist he includes a peer with a disability into his social group, when he hasn’t a clue on how to actually be inclusive.
+It is unfair to point a finger at the average person and insist he includes a peer with a disability into his social group.
+More often than not, he hasn’t a clue on how to actually be inclusive.
 Hence this is an open letter to the general public on how they can be more inclusive towards people with invisible disabilities.

-If I were to ask you to describe yourself, you may say (for example) that you’re a 30-year-old female who works full time, likes Korean dramas, hates cockroaches, is weak at cooking, and struggles with self-esteem issues every day.
-In the same way, my son is a young boy studying in a preschool, who likes puzzles, hates sudden changes, is good at reading, but weak at managing meltdown triggers, and who struggles with autism every day.
+If I were to ask you to describe yourself, you may say (for example) that you’re a 30-year-old female who works full time, likes watching Korean dramas, hates cockroaches, hates cooking, and struggles with self-esteem issues.
+In the same way, my son is a young boy studying in a preschool, who likes puzzles, hates sudden changes, is good at reading, but struggles to manage meltdown triggers.
+He also has autism.

 (See also: Coping with Your Child’s Special Needs Diagnosis)

-2. Understand that meltdowns happen for a reason, not because the child is trying to be a b**t
+2. Understand that Meltdowns happen for a Reason, not because the Child is trying to be a p-i-t-a

 Almost any environment can be harsh for children with special needs.
 Because they may be unable to cope with the external influences around them, and may be unable to express their discomfort, they may react — by having a meltdown.
 Ms Peggy Zee, an early childhood consultant who founded the Zee School (a preschool for typically-developing children and children with special needs), shares the top three triggers causing meltdowns in children with special needs:

-Imagine a loud honking magnified 10 times till you get a headache, or breathing in extremely pungent smells that make you so sick that you vomit.
+Imagine a loud honking magnified 10 times, or breathing in an extremely pungent smell that makes you vomit.
 You hate loud noises because they irritate you.
-But for some children with special needs, these loud noises are not just irritating, they are a form of sensory stimuli that overloads the child’s senses.
-While an average person may be able to tune these stimuli out, children with special needs may have difficulties doing so.
+But for some children with special needs, these loud noises are not simply irritating.
+Instead, they are a form of sensory stimuli that overloads the child’s senses.
+While an average person may be able to tune such stimuli out, children with special needs may have difficulties doing so.
 Hence they resort to meltdowns to release their pent-up emotions.

 So what can you do if you see a parent struggling with a child’s meltdown?
-Either give her space to calm her kid down, or ask if you can lend a helping hand with side tasks — like pushing the pram — so she can focus on managing her kid.
+Either give her space to calm her kid down, or ask if you can lend a helping hand.
+What can you do?
+You can help with with side tasks — like pushing the pram — so she can focus on managing her kid.
 Older children and people with disabilities can function just as well as you can in our environment, with a few adaptations.
 Ask about their likes and dislikes, and adapt the work or class environment to their needs.
-These will help them to reduce episodes of sensory overload.
+This will help them to reduce episodes of sensory overload.

-People with autism often have anxiety about, and struggle with social situations — knowing what to say, how to use eye contact, using appropriate body language, and initiating conversations.
-They may behave in ways that seem strange, or which are socially awkward.
+People with autism often have anxiety about, and struggle with social situations.
+They have problems with knowing what to say, eye contact, appropriate body language, and initiating conversations.
+They may behave in ways that seem strange, or socially awkward.
 I have to explain to my son about the kind of appropriate behaviour he should follow, even in simple situations.
-It takes a while, but staying calm and giving him clear instructions helps him to behave in a way that is acceptable in public.
+It takes a while, but staying calm and giving him clear instructions helps him to behave in a publicly acceptable manner.

 • Communication difficulties

-In Singapore, where it often seems that perfection is our one and only goal, it is difficult to think of a child with a disability as a child with strengths.
-More often than not, people with disabilities are shunned, and avoided.
+In Singapore, it often seems that perfection is our one and only goal.
+Hence it is difficult to think of a child with a disability as a child with strengths.
+More often than not, the general public shuns and avoids people with disabilities.
 I’m not blaming anyone; it’s human nature to magnify the disability instead of appreciating the abilities.

-But overcoming the stigma of disability can come a long way to help people with special needs become more accepted in society.
-Daniel Koh, a psychologist who works with parents of special needs children, shares the top three difficulties that parents with children with disabilities encounter with the outside world:
+But overcoming the stigma of disability can come a long way in helping people with special needs become accepted in society.
+Daniel Koh, a psychologist who works with parents of special needs children, shares the top three difficulties that parents of children with disabilities encounter:

 • Rejection through physical behaviour